Xray-App/tutorial-js-cypress-cucumber/README.md

 You can also have a look at the [workflows implemented in this repo](.github/workflows) using GitHub Actions.

+## Auxiliary scripts

+This repo also contains some auxiliary shell scripts, provided as an example; feel free to download and customize them to your needs.
+You may find scripts for interacting both with Xray server/DC or Xray cloud, which have slightly different APIs.

 ## Contact

 Any questions related with this code, please raise issues in this GitHub project.
 Feel free to contribute and submit PR's.